kauboy26/PyEvaluator/README.md

 # PyEvaluator
 I would like to call this a language, although maybe that's an exaggeration.
 PyEvaluator evaluates statements that are arithmetic expressions, variable assignments, or function definitions.
-Here are it's features:
+Here are its features:

 * Assignment statement processing
 ```>>  a = 3 + 4```